Questions & Answers About Small Modular Reactors

 Quite the contrary.
 Many of the system failures that resulted in the destruction of several of the Fukushima Daiichi reactor units do not even exist in the NuScale design and our level of plant resilience is substantially higher than those at Fukushima.
 Regarding the implications of multi-unit plants or sites, one needs to first consider the Fukushima Daiichi “plant” as a collective 4550 MWe plant rather than 6 individual and independent plants.
 Had the plant been a single reactor of this combined power, the consequences of the tsunami would certainly have been much more severe.
 The fact that the plant was subdivided into six smaller units with power levels ranging from 440-1070 MWe limited the total consequences; in fact, two of the six units are still operable.
 (But have been permanently closed)

-The short answer it that Fukushima demonstrated that outside forces like earthquakes and Tsunamis can destroy a power plant whether it consists of one giant 4550 MWe plant or 100 NuScale modules.
+The short answer is that Fukushima demonstrated that outside forces like earthquakes and Tsunamis can destroy a power plant whether it consists of one giant 4550 MWe plant or 100 NuScale modules.

 The illustration of the proposed NuScale plant shows that all of the reactors modules are enclosed in one large room and submerged in a common pool of water.
-A catastrophic failure of a module’s containment vessel would contaminate everything.
+A catastrophic failure of a module’s containment vessel would contaminate everything in the pool.
 However, what is more likely is an accident during routine maintenance.
 What if a spent fuel bundle is dropped on its way to the spent fuel pool?
-What about an old fashioned fire?
+What about an old-fashioned fire?
 Has NuScale searched the NRC incident database to determine the frequency of events that could contaminate the whole reactor building?
-Has this data been incorporated in to the calculations of the probability of plant failure?
+Has this data been incorporated into the calculations of the probability of plant failure?

 C. Regulatory Implications

 1. How active has NuScale Power been in engaging the US NRC?